ekut-es/hannah/README.md

 # Early stopping

-To stop training early when a validation metric does not improve, you can use lignings early stopping callback:
+To stop training early when a validation metric does not improve, you can use lighning's early stopping callback:

     hannah-train early_stopping=default